Busko-Zdrój: History

-The first document mentioning brines in Busko is the revenue privilege of Bolesław Wstydliwy from 1252.
+The first document mentioning brines in Busko is the revenue privilege of Bolesław V the Chaste from 1252.
 Jan Winterfeld conducted research on using health waters to treat illness in 1808.
 When Feliks Rzewuski leased Busko in 1820, he built the spa Amenities, which was designed by Henryk Marconi.

 The opening ceremony of the health spa took place in 1836.
 Ferdynand Werner, Warsaw's pharmacist, published a full analysis of the water from Rotunda in 1832.

-The city lost its city rights in 1869.
-This had a negative impact on the development of the city.
+The town lost its town rights in 1869.
+This had a negative impact on the development of the town.

 Aleksander Dobrzański, a doctor, became a new tenant in the 1880s.

 Since then, the health resort has become one of the most important health resorts in the country.
 Aleksander Michalski, an engineering geologist, drilled four new wells.
 Busko then had three times more water for medicinal purposes.

 Franciszek Gervais showed the exact characterisation of the dynamics, physical features and chemical composition of waters from the new water intake in 1897.

 After the First World War, bathers began to arrive at the health resorts.
 Very intensive expansion of the health resort occurred in the interwar years, which was started by Dr. Szymon Starkiewicz, who founded a children's sanatorium under the name 'Górka'.
 Busko won first place at the competition for the prettiest health resort in Poland, in 1966.

 'Włókniarz' - the biggest sanatorium was handed over in 1972.
 On 30 December 2008, there was the opening of Uzdrowiskowy Zakład Górniczy "Las Winiarski".
 It gives Busko's sanatorium the waters of sulphide from a new borehole, located in the town of Las Winiarski.